What Sets Us Apart

 - Class Schedule Built Around Shift Work: Our class schedule works around a rotating shift schedule to better accommodate currently working EMTs or Advanced EMTs.
 We have class every fourth day (except Sundays) from 8:00 am until 5:00 pm.

-- Better Outcomes: From 2014–2017, 100% of our graduates passed the NREMT written and practical exams and went on to become credentialed as EMT-Paramedics.
+- Better Outcomes: , From 2014–2018, 100% of our graduates passed the NREMT written and practical exams and went on to become credentialed as EMT-Paramedics.
 Additionally, 100% of our graduates successfully gained employment in the EMS field after credentialing.
+Our 2016–2017 course had a 72% retention rate.
+89% of our graduates passed the NREMT on their first try and 94% of our graduates passed within three attempts.
+100% of our graduates are now working as paramedics for area EMS and fire departments.

 - Outstanding Education: Our classroom teaching model is energetic, hands-on, with a scenario-based, learner-driven focus.

 - Exceptional Faculty: Our faculty is recognized for providing an exceptional level of education.
-Senior educator Rob Atripaldi was recognized as the Texas EMS Educator of the Year in 2016, and our teachers have years of experience in progressive, cutting edge 911 systems, critical care transfer, flight medicine, and medical residency instruction.
+Our teachers have years of experience in progressive, cutting edge 911 systems, critical care transfer, flight medicine, and medical residency instruction.

 - Top Rated Clinical Environments: Students complete clinical rotations at top rated Level II trauma centers, pediatric specialty centers, and a nationally recognized EMS system.